Fruit Trees – What Should Be Sprayed When?

 Use a “Home Orchard Spray” product, which combines an insecticide and a fungicide, every few weeks on your trees.
 Figs rarely have pests so leave them to their own devices.

 Beyond pest control, your trees need to be fed.
-Fertilize now with one cup of 10-10-10 per foot of tree height and repeat in mid-June.
+Fertilize in April with one cup of 10-10-10 per foot of tree height and repeat in mid-June.
 Remember to scatter the fertilizer evenly under the branches and a few feet beyond.
 Most trees benefit from a third feeding in September.

 In mid-May, you’ll need to thin out the fruit hanging on your trees so that they aren’t too close together.
 Leave five inches between adjacent single fruit.
 Put the ones you pull in a bucket and throw them far away – don’t let them drop onto the ground.